TheCacophonyProject/classifier-pipeline/README.md

 1. In order to built a release for pi update the version in `pyproject.toml`

-2. Then you need to merge the changes into the `pi-classifier` branch.
+2. Then make a release that starts with `pi-v<version in pyrpoject.toml>`.
 This will automatically create a release here https://pypi.org/project/classifier-pipeline/

 3. This can then be installed on via pip